Our savings and investments - The history of ERNIE and Premium Bonds

 The first Premium Bond was bought on 1 November 1956 by Alderman Sir Cuthbert Ackroyd - who later became Lord Mayor of London.
 By the end of that first day, £5 million worth of Premium Bonds had been sold.

 With £82 million invested, the first draw happened the following year on Saturday 1 June 1957 at Bond headquarters in Lytham St. Anne's, Lancashire and by the end of August that year, £100 million had been invested.
 There were 23,000 prizes in that first draw with a top prize of £1,000.

 November 1956: Customers sign up for Premium Savings Bonds

 No one's really sure whose idea it was to use ‘ERNIE' to represent ‘Electronic Random Number Indicator Equipment', but he's central to the concept of Premium Bonds because he produces all the winning numbers.

-The basic function of each ERNIE machine has not changed but, with continuous advances in technology, each ERNIE has been replaced by a faster and smaller model to keep pace with Premium Bond demand.
+The basic function of each ERNIE machine has not changed but, with continuous advances in technology, each ERNIE has been replaced by a faster and smaller model to keep pace with Premium Bonds demand.

 ERNIE 1 to ERNIE 4

 ERNIE 1 used to take 52 days to complete a draw, today ERNIE 4 takes a mere two and a half hours.
 Introduced in April 2004 because Premium Bonds were becoming so popular, ERNIE 4 was also going to need to produce 11-digit Bond numbers.